This is running, shared with a design eye and a scientific understanding of the body, for mental and physical health.

 Running literally changed my life...

-I grew up in Perth - the most isolated capital city in the world - but absconded to Melbourne to chase the creative dream, where the demands of a deadline-heavy, late-night industry resulted in a largely sedentary lifestyle.
+I grew up in Perth - the most isolated capital city in the world - then absconded to Melbourne to chase the creative dream where the demands of a deadline-heavy, late-night industry resulted in a largely sedentary lifestyle.
 Fatigue, anxiety and stress levels were high, but seemed normal.
 It was all work, sleep, party, repeat – fashion was life, 14hr days were regular, exercise didn’t factor – brilliantly unhealthy, but I neither cared nor understood how poorly I was functioning.

 In 2012 everything changed.
 My father had been battling cancer ever since I’d moved away, and time was up.
 I dropped my life and headed home to help provide palliative care.
 The experience was a shock in every way – watching someone I'd always known to be unerringly strong lose control of themselves, moving back to a city I’d actively escaped from, leaving behind work, networks, relationships…my reaction under pressure is to get on with the job, but the visceral reaction was to leg it – so I ran.